team-somehow/conduct-dot-chat/README.md

 - Check the test files for usage examples
 - Review the contract documentation above

+## 🔗 Blockscout Integration

+This project seamlessly integrates with Blockscout to provide a rich and detailed view of on-chain activities, leveraging its robust APIs and SDK for enhanced user experience and real-time transaction feedback.
+The smooth integration allows for easy addition of UI components, with potential for more customizable widgets in the future.

 ---

 **Ready to decentralize your AI agent orchestration!** 🚀